 At the hotel

 Spa with swimming pool, hammam, sauna and Jacuzzi; gym; boutiques; concierge; free WiFi throughout.
 In rooms: flatscreen TVs, well-stocked minibar, tea- and coffee-making facilities.
 Bathrooms have LCD bathroom-mirror TVs and Floris bath products.

 Our favourite rooms

 Many rooms boast brilliant city-centre views.
 Shh, don’t tell; the hotel’s most secret, most secluded, most romantic spot by far is tucked away in the I Love Amsterdam suite at the top of a spiral staircase leading off a wood-beamed mezzanine.
 From here, the two of you can step out onto a rooftop terrace for panoramic views of Amsterdam – perfect for a glass of bubbles and a smooch with the city laid before you.
-If your budget doesn't stretch to penthouse prices, Deluxe Duplex room 528 gives you front-row views of the Stedelijk modern art museum via floor-to-ceiling glass and not one but two perfectly appointed bathrooms.
+If your budget doesn't stretch to penthouse prices, Junior Suite 528 gives you front-row views of the Stedelijk modern art museum via floor-to-ceiling glass and not one but two perfectly appointed bathrooms.
 Every room has a rainfall shower; some have deep soaking tubs, too.

 Ultra-hip, ultra-healing Akasha Holistic Wellbeing Centre comprises a whirlpool, hamman, sauna and Watsu pool (for Shiatsu massage in water), as well as the natty, neon-lit lap pool.
 Luxurious signature treatments include the likes of hot seashell massage or jade tonifying facials.

 A cardio room within the spa zone offers yoga and Pilates lessons daily, or you can book a session with a personal trainer (€85 an hour).